by Dr. Bill Rawls

-- Imbalance of gut bacteria
+- Imbalance of the gut microbiome

-There is no perfect food and all foods carry at least some potential for harm to the digestive system.
+There is no perfect food, and all foods carry at least some potential for harm to the digestive system.
 That being said, some foods carry a higher potential for harm than others.

 Lectins are very stable proteins and are only minimally broken down by stomach acid.
 Extensive boiling will break them down, but not baking.
 Sprouting and fermenting also helps break down lectins.
 Of all the grains, wheat contains the most irritating lectins.

-Wheat also contains gluten, a special protein for supplying amino acids to the sprouting plant.
+Wheat also contains gluten, a family of proteins that supply amino acids to the sprouting plant.
+Types of gluten vary for different gluten grains (wheat, barley, rye), but gliadin, which is only present in wheat, is the most reactive.
 Because gluten is foreign to animals, it is very irritating to the gut and very allergenic.